-The Grande Mosquée de Strasbourg was inaugurated in 2012 and is the second largest mosque in France with a capacity for 1500 people.
-The main feature of the contemporary building is the 20-metre-high metal cupola weighing 128 tons.
+The Grande Mosquée de Strasbourg, inaugurated in 2012, is the second largest mosque in France with a capacity for 1,500 people.
+Its main feature is a 20m-high (66ft) metal cupola weighing 116 tonnes.

 The Vauban Dam

-The Barrage Vauban is a weir built in the 17th century to defend the city.
-It was also referred to as the Great Lock, although it was never meant for navigation.
-The terrace on the top offers a lovely view of the covered bridges and the perfect angle to admire the system of locks and canals that were at the forefront of technology for their time.
+The Barrage Vauban was built in the 17th century across the River Ill to defend the city.
+It was used in the Franco-Prussian war in 1870, to raise the water levels and stop the enemy from advancing.
+It has a terrace across the top offering great views of the covered bridges – and you can also admire the system of locks and canals that were at the forefront of technology at the time.

 The Garden of Two Shores

-A highly symbolic location in light of the long and tumultuous history between the two countries, the Jardin des Deux Rives spans the border between France and Germany.
-Pedestrians and cyclists can cross the bridge and casually go on a very international promenade.
+A symbol of friendship between France and Germany, planted in 2004 on both sides of the River Rhine, the Jardin des Deux Rives spans the border between the two countries.
+You can walk or cycle across the bridge and go on a very international promenade.

-In 1871 Alsace and Moselle are annexed to the German Empire and Strasbourg becomes the capital of the new Reichsland Elsass-Lothringen.
-The city expanded to three times its former size and the Neustadt, the new city, not only mushroomed with imposing buildings as a symbol of power, such as the Palais du Rhin, the library, theatre and university, but later also included striking examples the softer lines of Art Nouveau architecture.
+In 1871, when Alsace and Moselle were annexed to the German Empire, Strasbourg became the capital of the new Reichsland Elsass-Lothringen and tripled in size.
+The Neustadt, or new city, mushroomed, with imposing buildings as a symbol of power, such as the Palais du Rhin, the library, theatre and university, and later included striking examples of art-nouveau architecture.

-A lovely way to tie all these attractions together in the most relaxing way is to take a boat tour along the river Ill and the canals.
-The 70-minute itinerary covers Petite France, the Grand Îsle, the Imperial District and eve goes beyond to the point where the Ill river meets the mighty Rhine to admire the contemporary buildings of the European Parliament, European Court of Human Rights and the Council of Europe.
+A boat tour along the River Ill and the canals is a relaxing way to take in the sights.
+The 70-minute itinerary covers Petite France, the Grand-Île, the Imperial District and beyond, to the point where the Ill meets the mighty Rhine.
+You’ll get to admire the contemporary buildings of the European Parliament, European Court of Human Rights and the Council of Europe along the way.